 Welcome!
 My name is Alex Park.

-I am a credentialed pharmacist located in Mareeba, Queensland.
-I offer government-funded medicine reviews.
-My focus is on extending healthcare access to the Mareeba, Atherton, Tablelands, Cairns, and its surrounding communities, ensuring residents receive quality care in the comfort of their homes.
+I am a credentialed pharmacist and a credentialled diabetes educator located in Mareeba, Queensland.
+I offer government-funded medicine reviews and diabetes education.
+My focus is on extending healthcare access to the Tablelands, Cairns, and its surrounding communities, ensuring residents receive quality care in the comfort of their homes.

 Services